RoboSense-LiDAR/rs_driver/doc/howto/08_online_lidar_advanced_topics.md

 The simplest way is broadcast mode.

-The Lidar sends MSOP/DIFOP packets to the host machine (The driver runs on it).
+The LiDAR sends MSOP/DIFOP packets to the host machine (`rs_driver` runs on it).
 For simplicity, the DIFOP port is ommited here.
-+ The Lidar sends to `255.255.255.255` : `6699`, and the host binds to port `6699`.
++ The LiDAR sends to `255.255.255.255` : `6699`, and the host binds to port `6699`.

 ![](./img/08_01_broadcast.png)